motorlearner/blogdown-website-old/content/blog/freqstatsprimer/index.markdown

   proportion of heads.
 </p>

-More generally, the probability that a process produces a certain outcome is the frequency at which that outcome is observed **in the long run**, i.e.
-*if the process would be repeated infinitely many times*.

-Note that if you interpret probability this way, you can only assign probability to things that are, in principle, repeatable.
-We can talk about the probability of getting 8 heads out of 10 coin flips because you can flip a coin 10 times, over and over again.
-However, it doesn't make sense to talk about the probability that some theory is true because there is nothing to repeat.
-Many misinterpretations of frequentist statistical concepts can be avoided simply by remembering that probabilities are long run frequencies.
+More generally, the probability that a process produces a certain outcome is the frequency at which that outcome is observed *in the long run*, i.e. *if the process is repeated infinitely often*.
+Note that, under this interpretation, it only makes sense to assign probability to repeatable events.
+Does it make sense to talk about the probability of getting a sum of 12 when rolling three dice?
+Yes, because you can roll three dice over and over again.
+Does it make sense to talk about the probability that your hypothesis is true?
+No, there is nothing to repeat here.

 > ✔️ **Probability as a long run frequency**
-Under the frequentist interpretation of probability, the probability that a process produces an outcome is the frequency at which that outcome is observed *in the long run*, i.e. *if the underlying process is repeated infinitely many times*.
+Under the frequentist interpretatio, the probability that a process produces an outcome is the frequency at which that outcome is observed *in the long run*, i.e. *if the underlying process is repeated infinitely often*.

 ## Setup

-Statistical inference boils down to inferring something about the population distribution (a probability distribution) from a random sample.
+Statistical inference essentially means inferring some aspect of an unobservable probability distribution---often called the *population distribution*---using a random sample.
+Step by step, it looks something like this:

-1. We want to know something about the population distribution.
+1. We are interested in some aspect of the population distribution.
-2. We draw a random sample from that population distribution.
+2. We draw a random sample from that population
-3. We use information from our random sample to infer something about the population distribution.
+3. We use information from the sample to infer something about (some aspect of) the population distribution.

-Now, the "population distribution" is of course a probability distribution, but what exactly it refers

-Consider a survey,
-where we want to find out the average daily coffee consumption in a certain country.
-We would randomly choose people from that country and ask them how much coffee they consume.
-Our population are all the values
+Note that what exactly constitutes the population distribution and the random sample depends on the study design---in particular, which part is random: the inclusion of participants (as in surveys) or the allocation of participants (as in trials).
+But we don't need to worry about that.
+All that matters for us is the general concept.

+Now, we need a specific example to work with, which will be as follows:

+1. The population distribution is some distribution.
+It has an unknown mean `\(\mu\)`, which we are interested in.
+It also has a known standard deviation `\(\sigma=1\)`.
-In `R`, there is a function `rnorm(n)` which draws a sample of size `n` from a normal distribution with mean `\(\mu\)` and standard deviation `\(\sigma\)`.
-I will call this the *population distribution*, with population mean `\(\mu\)` and population standard deviation `\(\sigma\)`.
+2. We draw a random sample of size `\(N\)` from that population distribution.
+We denote the sample mean `\(m\)` and the sample standard deviation `\(s\)`.

-We have some hypothesis or question about the population mean `\(\mu\)`.
-As mentioned above, we know that the population distribution is a normal distribution.
-We will also pretend to know that the population standard deviation is `\(\sigma=1\)`.
-Our strategy is as follows:
-We will draw a sample of size `\(N\)` from the population distribution, and use the sample mean `\(m\)` to make some inference about `\(\mu\)`.
+3. We use the sample mean `\(m\)` to infer something about the population mean `\(\mu\)`.

+We will later pretend that *both* `\(\mu\)` and `\(\sigma\)` are unknown, in which case we will have to use both `\(m\)` and `\(s\)`.
+But for now, `\(\sigma=1\)` is known and `\(s\)` can be ignored.

 <!-- plot: overview -->
 <p style="text-align: center; font-size: 12px">